Côtes de Duras

 Côtes de Duras is an Appellation d'Origine Contrôlée (AOC) for red and white wines in South West France.
 Côtes de Duras is located in the department of Lot-et-Garonne, and is located immediately adjacent to the Bordeaux wine region, which is restricted to the Gironde department, as an extension of Bordeaux immediately to the east of the departmental border.

 History

 Wine from the area around Duras have been famous since the time of the French monarch, Francis I. After the Edict of Nantes had been revoked and local French Protestants had moved to the Low Countries, wine exports to ports around the North Sea suddenly expanded.

 Later this area became part of the Haut Pays Bordelais or upper Bordeaux wine country, and its exports were handled by merchants based in the Chartrons district of the city of Bordeaux, just like the wines produced closer to the city of Bordeaux itself.
 This was a golden age, which ended when use of the Bordeaux appellation was restricted to wines from the Gironde department in the 1930s.

-This appellation was granted on the 16th of February, 1937.
+This appellation was granted on 16 February 1937.